 tc: temporary contemporary is an ongoing project, as works of art explore interactions and relationships: to an environment, to a site and to each other.
 This general theme includes the nuances of communication and interactivity, as well as our physical relationship to architecture.
-The topography of the city will be pointed to, redrawn and redefined by some projects.
-Others will convey a sense of surprise via displacement, where seemingly common objects in public space are not what they appear.
+The topography of the city is pointed to, redrawn and redefined by some projects.
+Others convey a sense of surprise via displacement, where seemingly common objects in public space are not what they appear.
 A number of projects are designed to promote new, vibrant meeting places for social interactions in the community.

 ‘Man is by nature a social animal.’ – Politics, Aristotle

 Aristotle could have imagined no better proof of his claim than the international contemporary art fair.
 Culture, commerce, conversation, celebration; these inherently social activities converge around the art fair, transforming it into a hybrid form of contemporary event.
 Art, it seems, is the original social medium, made for and by social animals.
 This year’s Public installation in Collins Park demonstrates that more artists than ever before are creating powerful works for public space.
 Artists want a direct, unfiltered connection with audiences and to engage with everyday life.
 At the same time, they mine an artistic continuum that long predates the idea of the museum, spanning diverse cultures and histories.

 For many artists raised on a steady diet of art galleries and museums, public space is an intriguing and challenging frontier.
 It is, in many ways, the opposite of the “neutral” white cube.
 Inherently dynamic, it is warmed by the sun and lit by the moon, but never in exactly the same way.
 It is dense, layered, social, and constantly changing.
 A successful public work must make a virtue of its promiscuity, delighting in the gaze of newfound admirers and critics alike, able to make of its environment a stimulating context.